The-Tooth-Business/client/README.md

 Server:

 - Create a directory on your machine named ToothInc and CD into it.
-- Whilst in the ToothInc directory, from bash CLI, clone the server repo `$ git clone https://github.com/The-Tooth-Business/server.git`
+- Whilst in the ToothInc directory, from bash CLI, clone the server repo `$ git clone https://github.com/The-Tooth-Business/server.git`.
-- CD into the server folder `$ CD server`
+- CD into the server folder `$ CD server`.
-- Install npm packages with `$ npm install`
+- Install npm packages with `$ npm install`.
 - Make sure that Mongo is running.
-- Seed the Mongo database with the following command `$ npm run seed` to view dummy data in your local application
+- Seed the Mongo database with the following command `$ npm run seed` to view dummy data in your local application.
-- From bash, `npm start` to start the local server
+- From bash, `npm start` to start the local server.
-- The server will run on local host 3030
+- The server will run on local host 3030.

 Client:

-- From bash, cd into the ToothInc directory and clone the client repo `$ git clone https://github.com/The-Tooth-Business/client.git`
+- From bash, cd into the ToothInc directory and clone the client repo `$ git clone https://github.com/The-Tooth-Business/client.git`.
-- Move into the client folder `$ CD client`
+- Move into the client folder `$ CD client`.
-- Install npm packages with `$ npm install` or `$ yarn install`
+- Install npm packages with `$ npm install` or `$ yarn install`.
 - Make sure that your local server is running.
 - From bash, `$ npm start` or `$ yarn start` to start the local client
-- The server will allow requests from local host 3000
+- The server will allow requests from local host 3000.
-- A browser window will open - this app has been developed and tested with Google Chrome.
+- A browser window will open.
 - Enjoy :)

 To view as admin: